UtrechtUniversity/src-python-example/README.md

 ## Scenario 1: Workspace: Python Workbench Desktop

 ### Step 1: Clone the repository
-Open a terminal
+Open a terminal (under Applications, top left of the screen).
 Navigate to your storage volume (if you didn't attach a storage volume, scratch folder is also fine)

 In the terminal window, type:
 ```
+ls
 cd data
 ls
 ```
-Check the exact name of your storage volume in the output in the terminl
+Check the exact name of your storage volume in the output in the terminal.
+It should be similar to the name you entered when creating the storage.

 ```
 cd <the name of your storage volume>